 - Landscape Institute (LI)

-Why is CPIc important
+Why was CPIc important?

-- CPIc promote the quality of design information and collaboration in the design process.
+- CPIc promoted the quality of design information and collaboration in the design process.
 The work of CPIc has been recognized by Egan and Latham and members of CPIc were key contributors to BS1192.

 - CPIc authored and managed the Uniclass2 classification system, which formed a core part of the UK government’s PAS1192:2 document.
 See Uniclass 2015 for latest information and guidance on classification.